gtank/niwl/README.md

 niwl system other than mixers - as traffic diversity increases, the less utility tells like frequency of message sends ultimately have.

+### Encryption

+For the purposes of this prototype message are encrypted using a simple one-use, unidirectional diffie-hellman derived key, where the sending party generates an ephemeral keypair (which then uses libsodiums secretbox to perform the actual encryption).
+This key binds the message to a particular fuzzytag (which prevents tampering) but does nothing else to certify the authenticity of the message.

+Because of this only confidentiality and integrity of the message contents is asserted - no authentication mechanisms is provided.
+Any party that knows the `PublicKey` and the public `TaggingKey` of another party can encrypt and send messages to them, and the recipient party has no mechanism to certify the origin of these messages.

+Any applications built on top of Niwl need to provide an additional encryption layer that provides authenticity (e.g. a complete diffie-hellman key exchange involving pre=exchanged long term identity public keys).

 ### Notes on IP and other networking Metadata.

 niwl is designed to provide metadata security when operated over an unprotected network.
 Ideally, a niwl server should